 A wraparound mortgage is an unconventional type of loan that can help both buyers and sellers.
-It can enable buyers to make the purchase, even if they can’t get approved for a traditional home loan or if the interest rate on a traditional mortgage would be too high.
+It can enable buyers to purchase a home, even if they can’t get approved for a traditional home loan or if the interest rate on a traditional mortgage is too high for them to afford.
 It can also be a profit-maker for the seller.

+This lesser-known financing option is an alternative to traditional home loans for buyers and sellers in unique circumstances.
 But wraparound mortgages come with serious risks that could make this form of seller financing not worth it.
-Here’s what to consider before you select this financing option.

 What Is a Wraparound Mortgage?

 In a traditional home purchase, the buyer obtains a mortgage loan and uses it to pay the seller for the house.
 The seller, in turn, uses that money to pay off their existing mortgage.

 With a wraparound mortgage, though, the seller keeps the original loan and essentially “wraps” the buyer’s loan around it.
 The buyer makes monthly payments directly to the seller, who uses a portion to make regular monthly mortgage payments and keeps the rest.

 The loan is made official when the buyer and seller sign a promissory note.